weijuey/ip/docs/README.md

 Ume lets you check tasks off your list, delete them, sort by date and time if any, and so on.

+:warning: Tasks are saved locally in a text file that you can access.
+Avoid modifying the saved tasks to a format that Ume doesn't recognise.

 ## Usage

 ### `todo`, `event`, `deadline` - Create tasks